*updated Oct 25, 2019

 If traveling with kids to Sofia in Bulgaria, you’ll need some guidance on where to take them for some family fun.
 The capital of Bulgaria is actually not that entertaining for children.
 I put down a separate blog post about visiting Sofia with children, so do check it out.

 Having a baby girl at home, I now explore my home town in a whole new way!
-As most parents, I want to both entertaining my child and inspire her to explore the world.
+As most parents, I want to both entertaining my child and inspire her to explore the world and enjoy it.

 Here are three places in Sofia that do exactly that.
 Your children will love them.
 So will you!